IBM-Cloud/terraform-provider-ibm/website/docs/r/is_vpc_default_network_acl.html.markdown

 ---

 # ibm_is_vpc_default_network_acl
-Create, update, or delete a network access control list (ACL).
+Use, update the default vpc network access control list (ACL) which gets created during vpc creation.
 For more information, about network ACL, see [setting up network ACLs](https://cloud.ibm.com/docs/vpc?topic=vpc-using-acls).

 **Note:**
 VPC infrastructure services are a regional specific based endpoint, by default targets to `us-south`.
 Please make sure to target right region in the provider block as shown in the `provider.tf` file, if VPC service is created in region other than `us-south`.